May 2026 Snapshot

 Key Insights

-Nonprofit Media & Entertainment leaders score highest on Growth (4.3/5) and Stakeholder (4.1/5).
+Nonprofit Media & Entertainment leaders score highest on Growth (4.3/5) and Narrative (4.2/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is delivering high levels of value to listeners, while their most pressing challenge is people telling him he couldn't do something.
+Their leading priority is delivering high levels of value to listeners, while their most pressing challenge is people running away from friction and tension.
 They measure success through winning a championship and make decisions using audience-first approach - 'you need to know your audience and you need to be able to be laser focused on them'.
 Language that resonates includes "amazing", "successful", and "passion".

 What's changing for Nonprofit Media & Entertainment leaders?